lispyclouds/bblgum/README.md

 This follows the same [section](https://github.com/charmbracelet/gum#interaction) on the gum repo and all params should work verbatim.
 Run `gum <cmd> --help` to discover all the params and args.

+This lib only has _one_ public fn: `bblgum.core/gum`.
+This is possibly the tiniest clojure lib!

 Convention:
 - The main command should be passed as a keyword or string to `:cmd`.
 Required
 - The --opts are to be passed as `:opts`
 - All positional args to be passed as `:args`.
 Pass boolean flags like `--password` as `{:password true}`.
 Use the full forms of the opts: `--spinner` not `-s`
 - An input stream can be passed to `:in`.
 Useful for commands like [filter](https://github.com/charmbracelet/gum#filter)
-- Corece the input by passing `:as :bool`.
-Useful for commands like [confirm](https://github.com/charmbracelet/gum#confirm).
-Defaults to a seq of strings
+- Corece the input by passing `:as :bool` or ignore it with `:ignored`. `:bool` is useful for commands like [confirm](https://github.com/charmbracelet/gum#confirm) and `:ignored` is useful for [pager](https://github.com/charmbracelet/gum#pager) Defaults to a seq of strings
 - Override the default gum path of `gum` by passing it via `:gum-path`

 The `gum` fn returns a map of exit status of calling gum and the result either as a seq of lines or coerced via `:as`.